apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

     add-header CustomHeader "Hello from %{IP:SERVER}:%{INBOUND:LOCAL-PORT}"

-String concatenation is not yet supported in condition testing.
+This is the new, generic form of setting header values.
+Unfortunately, string concatenation is not yet supported in conditionals.

 Note: In versions prior to ATS v9.0.0, an alternative string expansion was available. those expansions are no longer available, but the following table can help migrations: